 - Visitors should start in the basement, where there is plenty of information about the castle.
 Then, head upstairs to explore the rest of the property, including the gardens, on a self-guided tour.

-You can find more information at the official website here.
+You can find more information from The Irish Road Trip here.

 Want More Irish Castles?

 It is probably obvious - at Irish Expressions, we love Irish castles!
 The Emerald Isle is dotted with hundreds of these incredible structures.

 Sharing pictures and stories about them gives us a deeper sense of connection with Ireland, wherever in the world we happen to be!

 We have captured the most amazing pictures and descriptions of Irish castles in an e-book we call "An Illustrated Guide to Irish Castles and Abbeys."

 This fun, free guide is available to you to download.
 Scroll to the bottom of this page to get instant access!

 That Was Fun!
 Where Can I See More?